 - 5.1.
 Any ferry or harbour operator providing a service covered by the Ferries Plan can apply to the Fund.
 This includes local authority ports and ferry services and private sector ports and services.
-The reference point for eligibility will be the list of ferry routes and the associated ports listed in Appendix 4 of the Ferries Plan 8.
+The reference point for eligibility will be the list of ferry routes and the associated ports listed in Appendix 4 of the Ferries Plan.
 However, should this list have overlooked any service otherwise covered by the Ferries Plan then eligibility can be discussed with, and clarified by, Transport Scotland. - 5.2.
 In addition, local authorities and regional transport partnerships may wish to lead an application in respect of improvements at eligible ports and services in their area including those for which the authority is not directly responsible. - 5.3.
 Applications from other stakeholder organisations such as community groups with an interest in enhancing the experience of disabled persons using ferry services will be considered. - 5.3.1.
 Alternatively, you can consult with the ferry or port operator to submit either a joint application or for them to take forward the proposals. - 5.3.2.
-Advice on who to contact can be given by Transport Scotland as detailed in Section 13. - 5.4.
-For avoidance of doubt, the Ferries Plan does not cover services to destinations outside Scotland and so these services and harbours are outside the scope of the Fund.
+Advice on who to contact can be given by Transport Scotland as detailed in Section 13.

-8 Ferries Plan Details who is eligible to apply.
+&lt;sup>6 Ferries Plan Details who is eligible to apply.